 - a.
-Dimensions for the patterns can be found in 120E0600001. - b.
+Dimensions for the patterns can be found in Appendix A for mold sizes called out in 120E0600001 or KT02415 - b.
 The connector end of the pattern should have a slight radius, approximately 1.5875 mm (1/16 in) into 3.175 mm (1/8 in), where the pattern interfaces with the aluminum end plate inside the mold box.
-This interface should never be 90 degrees because right angles tend to attract and capture bubbles in the mold compound while the mold cavity is being filled with the mold compound Magnolia epoxy.
+This interface should never be 90 degrees because right angles tend to attract and capture bubbles in the mold compound while the mold cavity is being filled with the mold compound Magnolia 1012 or Magnobond 6021A/6004B epoxy.
 Note the 20-degree taper of the pattern that provides strain relief between the connector and the cable. - c.
-The pattern's cable sheath end should measure 6.35 mm (1/4 in) diameter and extend beyond the top of the Magnolia epoxy mold.
+The pattern's cable sheath end should measure 6.35 mm (1/4 in) diameter and extend beyond the top of the Magnolia 1012 or Magnobond 6021A/6004B epoxy mold.
 This provides a 6.35 mm (1/4 in) hole in the mold in order to provide a center for the correct-size hole in the mold for clamping the cable sheath. - d.
-The outside diameter of the finished molded assembly should be approximately 3.175 mm (1/8 in) larger in diameter than the diameter of the molding ring adapter's largest diameter.
-See Figure 9. - e.
+The outside diameter of the finished molded assembly should be approximately 3.175 mm (1/8 in) or larger in diameter than the diameter of the molding ring adapter's largest diameter, Dimension G in 120E0600001 or KT02415 - e.
 The pattern should be turned to size from a round aluminum 6061-T6 bar stock of a size nearest the final outside diameter of the pattern and cut precisely in half using an EDM that removes no more than 0.254 mm (0.010 in) of material during the cut.
 This should be the least expensive method for fabricating the patterns. - f.
 The finished side that will contact the mold should be polished to achieve at least a 25 microinch surface, preferably less for an almost mirror finish. - g.
 The flat or underneath side surface should be permanently marked to identify its use for making other molds.
 This flat side should have two holes along the center of the long axis to mount the pattern inside the mold box. - h.
 The holes should be drilled and tapped for 1/4-20 in machine screws approximately 25.39 mm (1.0 in) apart on the center of the long axis to mount patterns inside the mold box.
 These holes should match the holes located in the mold box. - i.
-The finished mold halves should be stored together and wrapped in a soft material to prevent any damage or scratches to the pattern's surfaces. - j.
-Patterns should be marked to identify their use, be protected in storage, and be capable of multiuse applications.
+The finished mold halves should be stored together and wrapped in a soft material to prevent any damage or scratches to the pattern's surfaces.

-- k.
+- j.
+Patterns should be marked to identify their use, be protected in storage, and be capable of multiuse applications. - k.
 Multiuse means "many times," as well as for use with different-diameter cable sheaths. - 1.
-The pattern should be coated with paste wax, such as Meguiar's Cleaner Paste Wax (part number A1214) or equivalent, to prevent the pattern from sticking to the Magnolia epoxy in the mold box.
+The pattern should be coated with paste wax, such as Meguiar's Cleaner Paste Wax (part number A1214) or equivalent, to prevent the pattern from sticking to the Magnolia 1012 or Magnobond 6021A/6004B epoxy in the mold box.

-Valspar 225 mold release is used on cable molds only before being filled with polyurethane molding compound to prevent the finished molded cable from sticking to the Magnolia epoxy mold.
+Valspar 225 mold release is used on cable molds only before being filled with polyurethane molding compound to prevent the finished molded cable from sticking to the Magnolia 1012 or Magnobond 6021A/6004B epoxy mold.